Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_data_engineering_streams_tasks/vhol_data_engineering_streams_tasks.md

 ## Begin Construction
 Duration: 5

-Create Foundational Snowflake Objects for this VHOL
+Create Foundational Snowflake Objects for this Hands-on Lab
 ### a)  Create a new role for this Lab and grant permissions
 ```
 use role ACCOUNTADMIN;